 Finally, I loved that we were a bit closer to Little Italy and all the action this time.
 Be sure to read my article – San Diego’s Little Italy Happy Hours for some delicious foodie options in the neighborhood.
 You can enjoy an amazing pizza at a great happy hour price, just a couple of blocks away.

-All in all, our stay was fantastic and I can’t wait to return.
+All in all, our stay at the Architectural Urban Loft Airbnb was fantastic and I can’t wait to return.
 Alli and Kathy are exceptional hosts.
 Kathy responded very quickly when we had questions on both of our visits.
 CLICK HERE to book the Architectural Urban Loft in Little Italy for your next trip to San Diego.